Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 With hosted mining, you are a service-contract counterparty.
 Your rights are defined by a private contract with the operator.
 If the operator becomes insolvent, your hardware is physically inside their facility.
 Recovering it involves creditors, courts, and often multiple jurisdictions.
 By the time you get it back, the next generation of ASICs may have erased its residual value.

-The WIB (Wertpapier-Informationsblatt) for Green Mining's tokenised equity tranche was approved by BaFin on 27 May 2025 and last updated 12 March 2026, distributed via Bitalo AG.
+The WIB (Wertpapier-Informationsblatt) for Green Mining's tokenised equity (Wertrechte) was gestattet by BaFin on 27 May 2025 and last updated 12 March 2026.
+Acquisition takes place, per the WIB, im Wege der Anlagevermittlung bei einem Wertpapierinstitut oder direkt bei der Emittentin; in the German market Bitalo AG acts as a regulated intermediary.
 This makes Green Mining the only DACH-facing Bitcoin mining provider that wraps its offer in a Swiss AG with a BaFin-vetted regulatory document.

 No hosted-mining provider in the DACH market has an equivalent structure.